Ghost Cat Anzu (film): Plot

 The 11-year-old Karin accompanies her father Tetsuya to the Sousei-Ji temple, where her grandfather lives.
 Tetsuya has come to the temple to ask his father for money to repay his debts to loan sharks and leaves Karin at the temple when he is refused the money, promising to return on the anniversary of her mother's death.

-At the temple, Karin encounters Anzu, a cat who walks and talks like a human, uses a cell phone and moped, and works as a masseuse.
+At the temple, Karin encounters Anzu, a bakeneko (a supernatural cat who walks and talks like a human), uses a cell phone and moped, and works as a masseur.
 Anzu befriends two local boys Karin's age, who treat him like a gang boss.
 Anzu also notices that a local man, Yotchan, is being stalked by the God of Poverty, and tricks him into leaving Yotchan alone.
 Meanwhile, Karin is listless and bored in her new home, frequently visiting the train station to wait for her father, who never comes, even on their promised meeting date.

-Anzu follows a flock of quails, discovering that they are actually forest sprites, and meets a monster frog and other yokai.
+Anzu follows a flock of quails, discovering that they are actually forest sprites, and meets a monster frog and other yōkai.
 He invites them to a party at the temple, where they meet Karin.
 Karin cries about being abandoned by her father and having no money in order to gain sympathy from the yokai, which she is successful at.
 Later, Karin convinces one of the boys to steal Anzu's bike so she can run away to Tokyo.
 When she gets lost and is then found by the monster frog, she and Anzu head out together.

 After being unable to enter the columbarium in Tokyo where Karin's mother's grave is, Anzu realizes the God of Poverty is now attached to Karin.
 The god leads them to the Land of the Dead through a portal in a out-of-order toilet stall in order to see Karin's mother.
 While there, Karin sees her father being dangled between life and death, and is informed he has been beaten "half to death" by the loan sharks.
 She then finds her mother, and takes her back into the land of the living while being pursued by oni and Enma, the king of the dead.
 Anzu, Karin, and her mother are chased to a festival, where the monster frog and the other yokai arrive to help, but they are beaten easily by the oni.
 Anzu tries to trick Enma into leaving them alone, but Enma refuses and pushes him aside.
 Karin's mother returns to the Land of the Dead, accepting the punishment waiting for her, but promises she and Karin will meet again.

-Karin is then reuinited with her father, who has survived his encounter with the loan sharks and paid back all of his debts.
+Karin is then reunited with her father, who has survived his encounter with the loan sharks and paid back all of his debts.
 However, when he asks Karin to return to Tokyo with him, she turns him down, deciding to stay in Sousei-Ji with her grandfather and Anzu.